 Traveling with young kids means traveling with gear, but you would be surprised what hotels, cafés and restaurants can provide while touring Portugal.

 When booking hotels, specify the ages of your kids on the booking form.
 When traveling with my son Hank, and our latest family addition, 4-month-old Molly, around the Trás-os-Montes region, we stayed in four separate hotels, all of which offered a cot for Hank and a crib or pack-n-play for the baby.
-After a long day sightseeing, and baby wrangling, you deserve your own space to rest and get a great night’s sleep. (photo by Ryan Opaz)
+After a long day sightseeing and baby wrangling, you deserve your own space to rest and get a great night’s sleep.

-Typically, every hotel – regardless if they provide a room service menu – can send a bowl of soup, an order of toast, yogurts or milks to your room in a pinch, or help you handle procuring such items from a close restaurant or café.
+Typically, every hotel – regardless if they provide a room service menu – can send a bowl of soup, an order of toast, yogurts or milk to your room in a pinch, or help you handle procuring such items from a closeby restaurant or café.
 This is a heavenly service, so use it!

 If you choose to travel with an urban assault stroller, a sherpa-style baby carrier or a simple umbrella stroller, make the choices that are best for your family.
 But rest assured that when it comes to kids, you’re in a country prepared to accommodate and assist your whole family’s needs no matter where you are.
 From Michelin starred restaurants to hole-in-the-wall hotels, Portugal has your back.